 In one study, postal workers that tested positive for THC, the psychoactive ingredient in weed, were 55 percent more likely to get in an accident, 85 percent more likely to suffer an on the job injury and missed 75 percent more work than employees with no THC in their system.
 This might be why your neighbor is constantly getting your mail.

-Marijuana Addiction Is Not a Myth
+Addiction – Not a Myth

 Weed smokers develop a tolerance to the drug and must use more and more to achieve the same or similar “highs” that they did in the early days of their consumption.
 Furthermore, heavy-users can develop marijuana withdrawal syndrome after stopping.
 The condition is difficult enough that many pot smokers go back to the drug to alleviate the symptoms.